Sync APIĀ¶

 Now we'll switch to the all-mpnet-base-v2

-model and add the vectors to the restored dataset again
+model and add the vectors to the restored dataset again.
+Note that this step can take a couple of minutes.

 model = SentenceTransformer("all-mpnet-base-v2", device="cpu")